Giant Digger

 Giant Digger is a steel linear synchronous motor (LSM) launched roller coaster located in Lotte World Adventure Busan, South Korea, built by Mack Rides.
-Lotte World Adventure Busan began construction on May 2019, and Giant Digger was supposed to open alongside the park in May 2021.
+Lotte World Adventure Busan began construction in May 2019, and Giant Digger was supposed to open alongside the park in May 2021.
 However, the coaster was delayed 3 months until August 2021, then further delayed until March 2022 due to delays in manufacturing and safety testing as well as COVID-19 pandemic related risks.
 On March 31, 2022, Giant Digger opened to the public alongside Lotte World Adventure Busan itself.
 The coaster is located in the Underground Zone area of the park, which is themed around a mining town where ogres live.
 Giant Digger is the longest steel coaster in South Korea and also has the second most inversions overall in South Korea tied with Rolling-X Train and Thunderbolt.
 It is also the second fastest steel coaster and the third fastest overall, as well as the fourth tallest steel coaster and fifth tallest overall in South Korea.

 History

 Plans for the construction of Lotte World Adventure Busan started during May 2019.
-On March 2nd, 2021, it was revealed by Osiria Theme Park Development Group that Lotte World Adventure Busan would contain 31 different rides and entertainment facilities including Giant Digger on opening.
+On March 2, 2021, it was revealed by Osiria Theme Park Development Group that Lotte World Adventure Busan would contain 31 different rides and entertainment facilities including Giant Digger on opening.
 It was also revealed during the same date that the opening date of Lotte World Adventure Busan was delayed 3 months from its initial opening date in May 2021 to August 2021 due to risks related to the COVID-19 pandemic.
 Lotte World Adventure Busan's opening and Giant Digger's launch was further delayed to March 2022 due to not only COVID-related risks but also initial delays in manufacturing and additional significant delays in the arrival of engineers from overseas for safety testing.
 On February 25, 2022, it was confirmed by Lotte World Adventure Busan staff that the park and the coaster would open on March 31, 2022.
 The coaster would open to the public during March 31, 2022 alongside Lotte World Adventure Busan under a 6,000 visitor limit per day due to concerns about the COVID-19 pandemic.